ismasan/plumb/README.md

 #### Self-contained policy modules

-You can register a module, class or module with a three-method interface as a policy.
+You can register a module, class or object with a three-method interface as a policy.
 This is so that policies can have their own namespace if they need local constants or private methods.
 For example, this is how the `:split` policy for strings is defined.

 ```ruby
 module SplitPolicy